 Grapefruit drug interactions

 Grapefruit juice interacts with the absorption and metabolism of numerous drugs.
-The end result is a massive increase in the blood levels achieved when taking a standard dose of these drugs.
 The interaction was discovered by accident when researchers were looking at how drinking alcohol affected the absorption of a particular blood pressure medication called felodipine (a calcium channel blocker).
 Grapefruit juice was used as a mixer to disguise the alcohol taste and, while the alcohol itself did not have a significant effect, the grapefruit juice greatly increased absorption and the resulting level of the drug within the circulation.

 How exactly does grapefruit affect medicines?